Quince in Rose Syrup

 pint mason jars

-2. prepare a large bowl with cold water. place 4 cups water in a large saucepan and add the quince whole. bring to the boil and boil for 2 minutes. take quince out with slotted spoon and drop in cold water. reserve the 4 cups water in the saucepan.
+2. Prepare a large bowl with cold water.
+Place 4 cups water in a large saucepan and add the quince whole.
+Bring to a boil for 2 minutes.
+Take quince out with slotted spoon and drop in cold water.
+Reserve the 4 cups water in the saucepan.

-3. remove quince from the bowl, and refill with fresh cold water, add juice of two lemons. one by one peel, core and cut quinces into eighths. drop directly into lemon-water to avoid discoloration.
+3. Remove quince from the bowl, and refill with fresh cold water; add juice of two lemons.
+Peel, core and cut quinces into eighths.
+Drop directly into lemon-water to avoid discoloration.

-4. add sugar to the reserved 4 cups of water in pan and heat on low until sugar is dissolved. add quince slices and bring to the boil. simmer gently for 12 minutes, partially covered. turn off heat.
+4. Add sugar to the reserved 4 cups of water in pan and heat on low until sugar is dissolved.
+Add quince slices and bring to a boil.
+Simmer gently for 12 minutes, partially covered.
+Turn off heat.

-6. add 1/4 cup rose water and return syrup to the boil. once boiled turn off heat and pour over fruit into jars. leaving 1/2 inch headspace. use a plastic chopstick or plastic knife to gently remove air bubbles.
+6. Add 1/4 cup rose water and return syrup to a boil.
+Once boiling, turn off heat and pour over fruit into jars, leaving 1/2 inch headspace.
+Use a plastic chopstick or plastic knife to gently remove air bubbles.

-tigress can jam november: pomes – success!
-Though i know that rose water is heavily used in persian and turkish sweets, there was a moment when i thought it may be too sweetly perfumed for the quince’s heady scent. alas, the rose and the quince do not compete, rather they marry together to form an harmonious bouquet of exotica. on ice cream this is a no-brainer, but i have something else in mind: a rose n’ quince tarte tatin or custard tart will most definitely find its way out of a couple of these jars sometime in the cold winter months.
+Though I know that rose water is heavily used in Persian and Turkish sweets, there was a moment when I thought it may be too sweetly perfumed for the quince’s heady scent.
+Alas, the rose and quince do not compete; rather they marry together to form a harmonious bouquet of exotica.
+On ice cream this is a no-brainer, but I have something else in mind: a rose n’ quince tarte tatin or custard tart will most definitely find its way out of a couple of these jars sometime in the cold winter months.

-learning: not so much a learning as a, yes! with this recipe i came away with about 3/4 of a pint of syrup left. the scent is incredible alone, and i cannot wait to use this rose n’ quince syrup in a holiday cocktail. it has got me thinking back to that summer ripple-craze through the can jam, that had many of us bottling up fruit syrups for luscious warm weather cocktails. i may have to start a new fall tradition..
+With this recipe I came away with about 3/4 of a pint of syrup left.
+The scent is incredible alone, and I cannot wait to use this rose n’ quince syrup in a holiday cocktail.